In this section:

 Check which appointment type you have

-- check-in with the receptionist when you arrive.
+• check-in with the receptionist when you arrive.
 Digital self-check-in is available in some locations if you wish to use it.
-Check signage in the clinic area for more information.
+Check signs in the clinic area for more information.

-- If you have a clinic appointment and have coronavirus symptoms or vomiting or diarrhoea in the last three days, please reschedule your appointment.
+• If you have a clinic appointment and have symptoms of a respiratory illness such as flu or COVID-19 or have had vomiting or diarrhoea in the last three days, please reschedule your appointment.
 This is to make sure you are not infectious to other patients.

 Accessibility support